kohlhofer/Crossings/characters/proprietor.md

 ## Role in the Bar

 Harlan is the anchor of the place, holding it together by sheer inertia.
 He serves, listens, and waits, watching the same faces come and go, year after year.
 Though he grumbles and seems inconvenienced, he is fiercely protective of his "bar" and those who find refuge there.

+His actions and presence in the story should reflect the book's philosophy (see philosophy.md), especially endurance, inertia, and the ambiguity of suffering.